 Continue with a clear challenge of how to respond to the message of salvation, where to find out more and a person, phone number, and email to contact if someone has questions.

 You can also include bulletin inserts or tracts that explain the message of salvation.
 The way you express this will vary depending on your denomination or location, but however you explain it, somewhere in the bulletin itself or with a link to a website, be clear about what it means to be a believer in Jesus and how to become one.

 I’ve put a short video about the importance of your church bulletin having a section that tells people How to Become a Christian that shows several bulletins with great examples in them, plus that gives a list you can use for website links about the Christian faith that you can put into your bulletin.

-In addition, there is a short ebook that has the same material.
-Both are on http://www.effectivechurchcom.com
+In addition, there is a short e-book that has the same material.
+Both are on https://www.effectivechurchcom.com-

 Include a challenge before commitment

 As our society becomes more and more secularized and as more and more of the people who visit your church may know little about the Christian faith, it is important to give more than a gospel presentation alone.
 In booklet mentioned above section that has examples of gospel presentations, there is also a PDF of a sheet of additional resources about the Christian faith.
 Many people do not know the basics of the Jesus life and the websites listed offer well-researched and presented answers.
 In addition, the websites answer questions that seekers should be encouraged to ask.
 We want people to make decisions for the Lord based on firm knowledge, not simply emotion.
 We have a faith that is historical and evidential (that means it happened and we can prove it) and we should never shy away from honest questions.
 If we don’t know the answers, we can refer to websites that do.